-Some people prefer red oak’s graining at it helps to hide dents and scratches, others prefer less busy look of white oak.
+Some people prefer red oak’s graining as it helps to hide dents and scratches; others prefer the less busy look of white oak.

 Hardness – red oak flooring is softer than white oak floors.
-On Janka scale red oak is 1290 ad white oak is 1360.
+On the Janka scale, red oak is 1290 ad white oak is 1360.
 But you must remember that despite being softer red oak tends to show scratches a bit less.

 Finishing – Red Oak stains very well and demonstrates strong stain contrast.
 Because it is more porous red oak generally works better for bleached floors.

-In white oak, during the finishing procedure tannins at the surface can react with some liquids and turn green or brown.
-Apart from that white oak stains very well and accepts stain evenly.
+In white oak, during the finishing procedure, tannins at the surface can react with some liquids and turn green or brown.
+Apart from that, white oak stains very well and accepts stains evenly.

 Price – the price difference between the two is not major.
-The price of unfinished oak fluctuates weekly as it is commodity item.
-There are times when one or another costs more and the price strongly depends on width and grade.
+The price of unfinished oak fluctuates weekly as it is a commodity item.
+There are times when one or another costs more, and the price strongly depends on width and grade.

-If you have any further questions regarding red and white oak wood flooring or you are looking for an advice about the best flooring options for your home feel free to contact the ESB sales team.
-Contact us now to request your no hassle no obligation free samples or come down to our North London showroom for a closer look.
+If you have any further questions regarding red and white oak wood flooring or you are looking for a piece of advice about the best flooring options for your home, feel free to contact the ESB sales team.
+Contact us now to request your no-hassle, obligation-free samples or come down to our North London showroom for a closer look.